evanraft/COMP6248-Reproducability-Challenge-MiCE/README.md

 # COMP6248 Reproducability Challenge, MiCE

-We tried to reproduce the [paper](https://openreview.net/forum?id=gV3wdEOGy_V) "MICE: MIXTURE OF CONTRASTIVE EXPERTS FOR UNSUPERVISED IMAGE CLUSTERING".
-Using CIFAR-10 dataset we trained and testing two different approaches, one baseline unsupervised model named moCo, and the Mixture of Contrastive Experts (MiCE).
+We attempted to reproduce the results from the [paper](https://openreview.net/forum?id=gV3wdEOGy_V) "MiCE: Mixture of Contrastive Experts for Unsupervised Image clustering".
+This is based on the unsupervised clustering algorithm MiCE, which uses the unsupervised deep learning algorithm techniques like contrastive learning and deep clusterin.
+Using CIFAR-10 dataset we trained and testing two different approaches, one baseline unsupervised model named moCo, and the MiCE.

 ## train_MiCE.ipynb